 Sports Medicine and Orthopedics – You will see patients in our own specialty clinic with an FM-SM fellowship trained physician as well as working with orthopedic surgeons in their clinic.
 We have an active community so the need and opportunity for sport medicine is great.
 You will attend sporting events and help with community physicals.
 2 weeks in each year and longitudinal

 Geriatrics – You will see geriatric patients longitudinally including multiple settings, nursing homes, assisted living facilities, home visits and you will work with geriatricians in our own clinic.
 2 weeks in R1, 4 weeks in R2 and R3 years.

 Rural Medicine – It is hard to learn medicine if you do not go out and try on your skill set.
 Doing a rural rotation allows you to see what rural medicine is like, see some of this beautiful state and experience the breadth of family medicine.
 We send you out into the rural communities of Idaho for 2 weeks in R1, 4 weeks in R2 and R3 years.

 Longitudinal – These allow you to learn sub-specialty medicine, out-patient peds and augment your personal interests in medicine for 4 weeks in R2 and 12 weeks in the R3 year

 Electives – These allow you to gain more knowledge in ways that help you grow and prepare you for your future practice.
 You have 4 weeks in R2 and R3 year that can be spent away from the program, either for international or job preparation rotations.
+Electives focusing on endoscopy and colonoscopy are available.
 6 weeks in R2 and 8 weeks in R3 year

 Community Medicine – Longitudinally spread through your three years.
 You will be paired with a community organization to develop a health related project based on the needs of the community and the needs of the organization.
 1-4 half days a block